zonghaohuang007/ML_data_auditing/README.md

 class Args:
     radius = 10 # epsilon: utility bound
-    mepoch = 90 # number of iteration to update the mark raw_image_path = <the path of raw image>
+    mepochs = 90 # number of iteration to update the mark raw_image_path = <the path of raw image>
     published_path = <the path of saving your published image>
     unpublished_path = <the path of saving your unpublished image>